Prometheus Pushgateways - Everything You Need To Know

 Introduction

 You have your Prometheus instance(s) scraping your scraping targets for every scrape_interval time period, and that is all fine and dandy.
-But, what if some of your applications do not live long enough to be discovered and scraped by Prometheus?
-For example, if you are using Kubernetes service discovery, and your pods do not live enough to be picked up?
+But what if some of your applications do not live long enough to be discovered and scraped by Prometheus?
+For example, are you using Kubernetes service discovery, and your pods do not live enough to be picked up?
 Then the typical pull model of Prometheus does not fit anymore because Prometheus cannot find or scrape all of the targets.
-Some kind of solution is needed.
+Some solution is needed.

 This is where Prometheus Pushgateways comes in.
 You can send metrics data to the Pushgateway from your short-lived scripts, then the metrics will be eventually ingested by Prometheus.
-This article on MetricFire’s blog will tell you everything that you need to know so that you can quickly start using Pushgateways.
+This article on MetricFire’s blog will tell you everything you need to know to start using Pushgateways quickly.
 Everything below has been tested for version 1.2.0 of Prometheus Pushgateway.

-If Prometheus is not the right fit for you, no need to fret!
+If Prometheus is not the right fit for you, there is no need to fret!
 Check out our website and see what MetricFire can do for you.

-You can sign on to our free trial, and get all of the benefits of Graphite and Grafana with none of the hassle of installation.
-Also, talk to us directly by booking a demo - we’re always happy to talk with you about your company’s monitoring needs.
+You can sign up for our free trial and get all of the benefits of Graphite and Grafana without the installation hassle.
+You can also talk to us directly by booking a demo—we’re always happy to discuss your company’s monitoring needs.

 Key Takeaways